|About The School

 under the direction of the Child Development Department of Tufts University.

-We welcome observation of our preschool, Kindergarten, and 1/2 classes by parents,
+We welcome observation of our preschool, PreK-K, and

 students, and professionals.